cran/AnthropMMD/README.md

 To start the graphical interface, run the following commands into the R console:

 	library(AnthropMMD)
-	StartMMD()
+	start_mmd()

-## Installation of the R-package AnthropMMD from CRAN
+## Installation of AnthropMMD from CRAN

 The latest stable version of AnthropMMD is also available on CRAN, and can be installed by typing the following command line into the R console:

-	install.packages("AnthropMMD", dep=TRUE)
+	install.packages("AnthropMMD", dep = TRUE)

 ## Citing AnthropMMD

-The users of AnthropMMD that are willing to cite the package in a scientific article can find citation information by typing:
+To cite the package in a scientific article, citation information can be found by typing:

 	citation("AnthropMMD")